RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 What are we really seeing here then?

 ML.NET could still use this data and create predictions that were comparable to the Python predictions.
 Moreover, the tooling with ML.NET set me on a path where I could figure out for myself which training algorithm to use.
-The commandline tool did not hand me the answers right away, as it did with simple linear regression - but it set me on a path to figure it out.
+The command-line tool did not hand me the answers right away, as it did with simple linear regression - but it set me on a path to figure it out.

 Still, the sheer simplicity and ease of use from Python cannot be refuted.
 In Python's sklearn, we are not hunting for a linear regression training algorithm, there is only one: `LinearRegression()`.
 The parameters for that function are documented and intuitive.